yhorian/cardiff.marketing/src/posts/using-chatgpt-for-content-writing-round-peg-meets-square-hole.md

   - Content-writing
 thumbnail: src/static/img/dall·e-fighting-chatgpt.png
 thumbnaildesc: Two robots pulling on paper - courtesy of DALL-E 2.
+permalink: "/ChatGPT-is-not-a-content producer/"
+alpine: false
+prism: false
 ---
 ## Round Peg Meets Square Hole

 ChatGPT is an evolution of GPT3 with the ability to adapt its work based on chat history.
 It's a huge leap and there is no doubt it's shaking up the world already.
 The biggest question in the SEO community is: Can ChatGPT do my work for me?

-Thankfully that's easy to test and that's what we'll be doing today.
+The answer is **maybe**.
+And that's because ChatGPT's biggest problem is: People are trying to force the round peg into the square hole.

+ChatGPT is not a content producer - it's an **information funnel**.

+It can produce executive summaries from broad sources within seconds but it cannot then turn that information into a step-by-step guide or a top 10.
+In all my tests, I find that the longer the content format, the worse it performs.
+It can scale by hitting lots of topics with summaries but it can't innovate.
+It can't skyscraper.
+It can't convince me it's an authority or an educator.

-As an industry professional with 10 years of experience, I've seen a lot of changes in the way search engines work.
-Marketers want to rank high in search results, but Google wants to prioritize user satisfaction.
-In order to combat the tactics used by marketers to game the system, Google has invested heavily in detecting and punishing shortcuts that produce low quality results.
+After 12 years experience in SEO, I've seen a lot of changes in the game.
+Marketers want cheap results but Google wants to prioritize user satisfaction.
+This leads to gaming the system - the entire basis of the SEO industry.
+To counter, Google invests heavily in detecting and punishing shortcuts that produce low quality results.
+While techniques like PBNs (private blog networks) still exist, they have become too *risky and expensive* to use in common strategies.
+Google has drawn the line when it comes to AI's involvement in content production with the Helpful Content Update that now penalises content it deems to be 'AI produced spam'.
+Consider yourself forewarned: leaning too heavily on an automated written content will result in a penalty if caught.

-While some techniques like private blog networks still exist, they have become risky and expensive to use and reputable SEO strategists avoid them for this reason.
-If AI wants to replace someones job then they need to prove not only that they can do it faster but better too.
-And to add an extra hurdle they need to avoid the latest penalty Google has introduced for them: The Helpful Content update.
+But you know what it is good at?
+It's really good at knowledge queries.
+ChatGPT is a potential replacement for **Google search** itself.

+In that context, ChatGPT absolutely can help you write content.
+But to understand it better lets look at the whole process and where it fits.

-## Can ChatGPT lower costs without introducing more risk?
+## Can ChatGPT produce cheaper content without introducing more risk?

-To answer this question, we need to go through the **content creation process**.
+To answer this question, we need to go through the content creation process and assess where time/money can be saved.

 We'll start with a standard workflow for an advice article related to a product/service:

 1. **Keyword research**.
 Pick out your target terms and get their search volume.
 2. **Intent extrapolation**.
 Figure out why people are searching that term and how you can service it.